 Participants will each get to take home the loaf they make.

-afternoon session.
+We have two sessions, each limited to 12 students.
+We also have a waiting list, in case someone cancels.
 How do you get on the waiting list?
 Send an email to Susan Schwartz at email@example.com.

 Can't afford the fee?
 Contact Treasurer Susan Schwartz at 570-441-2774.
 We will be offering some scholarships.
 You can also call if you want to participate but don't feel comfortable paying for tickets online.